What Is the Vagus Nerve? Anatomy, Function, Damage, and Treatment

 “Vagus” is the Latin word for wandering, which is a good way to think about the vagus nerve.
 It’s a vagabond nerve, wandering up and down the torso to gather information to use, to direct actions and reactions.

 The gag reflex is one way doctors test the vagus nerve to make sure it’s working properly.
-When your doctor looks inside your mouth, tells you to stick out your tongue and say “ah,” and touches something (usually a cotton swab) against the back of your throat, you gag.
+When your physician or skin doctor looks inside your mouth, tells you to stick out your tongue and say “ah,” and touches something (usually a cotton swab) against the back of your throat, you gag.
 Gagging indicates major vagus nerve functions are OK.
 Not gagging, though, indicates a problem.

 Vagus Nerve Disorders Include Gastroparesis